 Other ways magnesium can alleviate anxiety is by reducing chronic brain inflammation, removing heavy metals from the brain, and stabilizing blood sugar levels.

 Keeping your magnesium levels in the healthy range is one of the best things you can do to become more resilient to stress and keep anxiety at bay.

 This is one of the reasons it’s hard to get enough magnesium from food alone.

 Another key reason is that food today is often grown in magnesium-depleted soils.
 (49)

 And lastly, over 200 medications block magnesium absorption.

-Considering more than 60% of Americans take a prescription medication, this affects a lot of people.
-(55)
+Considering that 70% of Americans take one or more prescription medications, this affects a lot of people.
+(50)

 According to pharmacist Suzy Cohen, author of Drug Muggers: Which Medications Are Robbing Your Body of Essential Nutrients–and Natural Ways to Restore Them, the worst “magnesium muggers” are acid blockers, laxatives, diuretics, and blood pressure medications.

 Music Engineered to Boost Work Performance